devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/13-removing-dir.md

 `rmdir demo1`{{execute}}
 `ls`{{execute}}

-check the output to see if the directory is deleted or not
+Check the output to see if the directory is deleted or not.

 `rmdir demo`{{execute}}